Our Magazine

 Bringing you the latest industry News

 The Northern Logger and Timber Processor is the only monthly trade publication edited exclusively for loggers, sawmillers, timberland managers and processors of primary forest products in the Northeastern and Lake States region.
-The magazine’s 100 percent paid (Verified Audited) circulation is largely contained within the region from Maine to Minnesota on the north and Missouri to Maryland on the south.
+The magazine’s circulation is largely contained within the region from Maine to Minnesota in the north and Missouri to Maryland in the south.

 Whether you’re already a subscriber or are just learning about The Northern Logger and Timber Processor, please take a few minutes to look around and share your thoughts with us.
 If you’re not already a subscriber, we hope this web space gives you a reason to try us out.